Xicnet/radioflow/app/nacionalrock/plugins/cordova-plugin-statusbar/README.md

         <preference name="StatusBarOverlaysWebView" value="true" />

-- __StatusBarBackgroundColor__ (color hex string, defaults to #000000).
-On iOS 7 and Android 5, set the background color of the statusbar by a hex string (#RRGGBB) at startup.
+- __StatusBarBackgroundColor__ (color hex string, no default value).
+On iOS 7, set the background color of the statusbar by a hex string (#RRGGBB) at startup.
+If this value is not set, the background color will be transparent.

         <preference name="StatusBarBackgroundColor" value="#000000" />